apache/druid/docs/querying/sql.md

 The PIVOT operator carries out an aggregation and transforms rows into columns in the output.

 The following is the general syntax for the PIVOT operator.
-Note that the PIVOT operator is enclosed in parentheses and forms part of the FORM clause of the query.
+Note that the PIVOT operator is enclosed in parentheses and forms part of the FROM clause of the query.

 ```sql
 PIVOT (aggregation_function(column_to_aggregate)